kevin-pek/cs3245/hw4/README.txt

   document frequency.
 Phrase queries are sorted based on the largest document frequency within the phrase, since that would be the performance bottleneck during the searching process.
-- We stop searching and return nothing if there are no matches given for a term.
-- When a boolean query is given we will begin with handling any phrase queries as we expect them to yield a lesser number of matches.
-Matches are retrieved through the positional index of the terms.
-At the same time we maintain a set that keeps track of terms we have already retrieved.
+- If there are no matches given for a term, we attempt to merge the search terms to get a better range of results.
+If this still yields no results, we retry with a set of expanded queries from query expansion.
 - We then calculate the cosine similarity score between the query vectors and the matched document vectors to determine their relative order, and eliminating documents with a score that is lower than a pre-defined threshold and return